 Interestingly, Medscape found that patients with a scheduled surgery searched for their surgeon online.
 Patients who were older, had less than a college education and were unemployed were less likely to look for surgeons online.

-Common Review Sites
+Common Sites for Patient Reviews

 Though only a third of patients who responded to the Medscape survey researched their surgeons online, those who did commonly used these sites: